finger563/unreal-rtsp-display/README.md

    Plane static mesh component.
 On BeginPlay it creates a dynamic material instance of the M_Display_Inst which it stores a reference to so that it can dynamically update the texture parameter that the material is rendering.
 It sets this material on the plane static mesh component.
-It also uses the RtspClientComponent to connect to, setup, and start playing the RTSP stream from the RTSP server.
 It binds an event to the OnFrameReceived event from the RtspClientComponent and when it receives a message from that event, it sets the new texture to be the dynamic material instance's texture parameter.
+6. `W_RtspDisplay`: This user widget contains the UI (2D) for interacting with a RtspClientComponent.
+It is configured by the `RtspDisplayMap`'s level blueprint to be added as the UI to the viewport for the first player controller and to control the RtspClientComponent of the RtspDisplay actor in the level.
+It provides the UI (display image, URL textbox, and buttons for connect, disconnect, play, and pause) for the RtspClientComponent.

 Image of the running example in the editor: